Thos. J. Myer & Co – Baltimore

 The Myer & Co. building that was devoted to the packing of canned goods was four stories in height, measuring 75 x 200 feet in dimensions.
 Seven hundred hands found employment at Thos.
 J. Myer & Co. during the busy season.

-The individual members of the firm were Thomas J. Myer, A. K. Shriver, M. O. Shriver, and Albert T. Myer.
+The individual members of the firm were Thomas J. Myer, Albert K. Shriver, Mark O. Shriver, and Albert T. Myer.

-Many bottle collectors are aware of the great Shriver’s Oyster Ketchup Baltimore bottles.
-These bottles will be represented in our Food & Sauces Gallery which is under construction.
+Many bottle collectors are aware of the great Shriver’s Baltimore Oyster Ketchup bottles put out by James Shriver & Co.
+These bottles are represented in our Food & Sauces Gallery which is under construction.
 Two of the Shriver brothers were partners of Thomas J. Myer.
 Also, T. J. Myer was married to the eldest Shriver sister.
-Frank Shriver, another brother founded the B. F. Shriver Company in 1869.

 Thomas J. Meyer would die on September 29, 1887 leaving behind a legacy of strong business practice that will be remembered.